SystemsApproach/tcpcc/avoidance.rst

 available "in transit" bandwidth (before packets are buffered in the network), and then more conservatively as the algorithm starts to compete with other flows for buffers at the bottleneck router.
-FAST also recommended adjusting the value of *α* from roughly four packets to 30 packets. :numref:`Figure %s <fig-fast>` illustrates the intuition behind FAST's approach to finding the available bandwidth in comparison to the approach taken by TCP Reno.
+FAST also recommended adjusting the value of |alpha| from roughly four packets to 30 packets. :numref:`Figure %s <fig-fast>` illustrates the intuition behind FAST's approach to finding the available bandwidth in comparison to the approach taken by TCP Reno.